SarahGilbert064/ScreamBnB/CapstoneProposal.md

 List the absolute minimum features the project requires to meet this purpose or goal:

-* User authenication for those who want to leave a review on their stay and/or add to the fanbase 'suggestions' list
+* User authenication for those who want to leave a review on their stay and/or add to the community board list
-* Built in database with information on haunted places, their history, location, and reviews
+* Built in database using firestore with information on haunted hotels around the US
-* Information/links for history and booking a stay
+* Information, photos, and links for booking a stay

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

 * ReactJS
 * Redux
-* Bootstrap
+* Material-UI Framework
-* NoSQL
+* Firestore
 * Firebase

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.